Engineering Technology Course Descriptions

 - Demonstrate analysis of circuits by applying Ohm's Law, Kirchhoff's circuit laws, Watt's Law, the relationship among voltage, current, power,and work to troubleshoot series and parallel circuits.

-ETEC 141: Digital and Microprocessor Electronics
+ETEC 141: Microcontrollers and Sensors

 Course Level Objectives